vieter-v/vieter/docs/content/usage/repository.md

 SigLevel = Optional
 ```

-Here, `$repo` & `$arch` are not variables you have to fill in yourself.
-Rather,
+Here, `$repo` and `$arch` are not variables you have to fill in yourself.
-Pacman will substitute these when reading the config file. `$repo` is replaced
+Rather, Pacman will substitute these when reading the config file. `$repo` is
-by the name between the square brackets (in this case `repo-name`), & `$arch`
+replaced by the name between the square brackets (in this case `repo-name`),
-is replaced by your system's architecture, e.g. `x86_64`.
-Of course, you can
+and `$arch` is replaced by your system's architecture, e.g. `x86_64`.
+Of
-also fill in these values manually yourself, e.g. if you wish to use a
+course, you can also fill in these values manually yourself, e.g. if you wish
-different name inside the square brackets.
+to use a different name inside the square brackets.

 Important to note is that, when two repositories contain a package with the
 same name, Pacman will choose the one from the repository that's highest up in